trustoverip/spec-up-t-website/docs/various-roles/general-guide.md

 These are general instructions for every role involved.

+The following instructions should be entered into a terminal (command line):

 #### Test `spec.json`

 Once you have edited the `spec.json,` you can test here to see if it is OK; that is, it checks whether each key is present.
 It does not check whether the value of the key meets specific rules: